ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 ## Gather metadata

-### For published datasets only

 First, start by getting some initial information about the dataset from reading the published paper, and checking if there is data that is publicly available.

 Once you have an understanding of which biomaterials, protocols, and processes are used, it is time to generate a metadata spreadsheet.

+### For published datasets only

 Since there is no contributor involved, do make the spreadsheet as comprehensive as you think is necessary.
 Instead of the iterative process of the contributor filling in what they can, the wrangler reviewing, curating, and asking questions, there is only you (the wrangler) working with the spreadsheet.
 It is easy to get stuck, so don’t forget that you’re working as a team and get a second opinion if necessary!

 Then move onto the [‘curating metadata’](#curating-metadata) section.

-### Spreadsheet template generation
+### Spreadsheet template tailoring

-Once the DCA has been signed, and you have some initial information about the dataset from the questionnaire or meeting, it is time to generate a spreadsheet for the contributor to fill in.
-The spreadsheet is generated using the [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator) repo that can be cloned and run locally, see README for install and usage instructions.
+Once the DCA has been signed, and you have some initial information about the dataset from a questionnaire, the publication or ameeting, it is time to tailor the spreadsheet for the contributor to fill in.
+You can use [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator) but other option is to get the most recent full HCA metadata template from [geo-to-hca](https://github.com/ebi-ait/geo_to_hca/) repo, ([download link](https://github.com/ebi-ait/geo_to_hca/raw/refs/heads/master/template/hca_template.xlsx)).

 The spreadsheet should be as simple as possible for the given experiment so that it is more easily understandable for the contributor so only select schema and properties that are relevant to their experiment.